Ladywood B16 8, Highgate, Spring Vale B10 0, Lozells, Aston, Sparkbrook, Edgbaston, Merry Hill B66 2, Nechells, Bordesley Green

 If your RCD trips because of a faulty electrical appliance, unplug them all and check whether they are properly reset.
 You can plug each appliance in as you plug it in, and reset your RCD as you do so.

-If your RCD trips and you can’t reset it, or if it trips again after resetting it, you may have a defective device.
+A faulty RCD may trip repeatedly even after you reset it.
+If the device trips repeatedly and you cannot reset it, you may have a faulty device.
 Test your RCD regularly and in accordance with the standards.

 A neutral-earth fault may occur in one of the circuits you moved.